Introducing the various forms of Kendo Dropdowns

 The ColdFusion Remote Endpoint for the DataSource

-The Kendo Datasource used for all of these widgets use the same ColdFusion remote endpoint service that is provided by the ProxyController.cfc component.
+The Kendo Datasource used for all of these widgets uses the same ColdFusion remote endpoint service provided by the ProxyController.cfc component.

 If you're trying to follow along with ColdFusion, please see https://www.gregoryalexander.com/blog/2022/7/13/Using-ColdFusion-to-Populate-Kendo-UI-Widgets and download the CFJson ColdFusion component if you don't already have it.
-This component is necessary to convert ColdFusion objects into JSON used by the Kendo Datasource.
+This component is necessary to convert ColdFusion objects into JSON, which the Kendo Datasource uses.

-Most of this code should be self-explanatory, we are simply querying the database using ColdFusion ORM and returning a JSON object without a data handle.
-We can also use native ColdFusion queries using the 'convertCfQuery2JsonStruct' method in the same cfc.
+Most of this code should be self-explanatory.
+We are simply querying the database using ColdFusion ORM and returning a JSON object without a data handle.
+We can also use native ColdFusion queries using the 'convertCfQuery2JsonStruct' method in the same CF.

 When using a remote service to populate Kendo controls you must use 'access="remote"' on the ColdFusion method.
 See https://www.gregoryalexander.com/blog/2022/7/13/Using-ColdFusion-to-Populate-Kendo-UI-Widgets for more information.